SubnauticaModding/Nautilus/Nautilus/Documentation/guides/assetbundles.md

         {
             GameObject myCoolPrefab = assetBundle.LoadAsset<GameObject>("myCoolPrefab");

-            //The classID is the same as the one we put into the PrefabInfo.WithTechType up above
+            // The classID is the same as the one we put into the PrefabInfo.WithTechType up above
-            //The LargeWorldEntity.CellLevel determines how far away the object will be loaded from the player PrefabUtils.AddBasicComponents(myCoolPrefab, "myCoolPrefab", techType, LargeWorldEntity.CellLevel.Medium);
+            // The LargeWorldEntity.CellLevel determines how far away the object will be loaded from the player PrefabUtils.AddBasicComponents(myCoolPrefab, "myCoolPrefab", MyPrefabInfo.TechType, LargeWorldEntity.CellLevel.Medium);

-            //Makes the GameObject have the correct shaders
+            // Makes the GameObject have the correct shaders
-            //You can use the optional inputs here to change the look of your object MaterialUtils.ApplySNShaders(myCoolPrefab);
+            // You can use the optional inputs here to change the look of your object MaterialUtils.ApplySNShaders(myCoolPrefab);

-            //Return the GameObject with all the components added return myCoolPrefab;
+            // Return the GameObject with all the components added return myCoolPrefab;
         }
     }